Jinxes for the Jinxed

 ための tame no = 'for the benefit of'.

 |Curses for People Who have been Cursed|

 |Bùa Ếm Dành Cho Kẻ Bị Ếm Bùa||bùa ếm = 'charm, bewitchment'

 ếm bùa = 'to cast a spell on'.

-|Charms for those who have had a spell cast on them|
+|Charms for Those Who have had a Spell Cast on Them|

 A 'jinx' is a curse, hex, or spell that is designed to bring bad luck.
 No matter what the jinxed person does, nothing turns out right.
 A sportsman who suffers a string of defeats for no discernible reason might say that he or she is 'jinxed'.
-The book Jinxes for the Jinxed could thus possiblyy contain jinxes designed for someone who is having incredibly bad luck.
+The book Jinxes for the Jinxed could thus possibly contain jinxes designed for someone who is having incredibly bad luck.

 The Japanese and Vietnamese translations are quite literal renditions of the English: charms and curses for those under a curse.

 The Mainland and Taiwanese translators go a bit further, interpreting the meaning as 'fight jinxes with jinxes'.
 The Mainland translator uses a colourful Chinese phrase 'fight poison with poison', which is similar in meaning and usage to English 'fight fire with fire'.
 The Taiwanese translator gives this a slight twist: 'control curses with curses'.